 Then, when you mosey in casually a few weeks later to “check up” on your submission, the face behind the desk (hopefully the same face as the last time) will have a slight chance of remembering you, and maybe even giving you a little inside dope on the process, since, after all, they kinda know you now.
 Sorta.

-You can’t really pitch all that well from Nabahatchee, Iowa
+You can’t really pitch a script all that well on Zoom

 Assuming you somehow managed to land a pitch opportunity without having to move to Los Angeles, as happens a lot… Are you planning on flying out to Los Angeles for every future pitch?

 What if they like your pitch and want you back in two weeks?
 You gonna buy another plane ticket, with just two weeks notice?
-(How much money you got stashed away there, Chachi?)
+(How much money you got stashed away there?
+And can I have some?)

 If you’re doing it right, you’re getting pitch meetings every few weeks, or every few months at least, or job interviews, or meetings with agents and managers.
 And you can’t do that effectively, nor cost-effectively, from 1000 miles away.

-(I have a member of my rock band that has trouble getting here every weekend, and he’s only 75 miles away in Hesperia, California).
+(I had a member of my rock band that had trouble getting to LA every weekend, and he was only 75 miles away in Hesperia, California).